Carmen Alfieri, Executive Director, Ernst & Young LLP

 Carmen has extensive experience advising investors in a variety of infrastructure subsectors, including seaports, airports, waste, water and wastewater, regulated utilities, power generation, transmission, midstream, toll roads, parking, and other infrastructure-related segments.Carmen received a Bachelor of Science from the Carroll School of Management at Boston College.
 In addition to serving on the Steering Committee for the New York Chapter of Women's Infrastructure Network, Carmen sits on the Board of the New York Chapter of Women’s Energy Network, a not-for-profit association focused on providing women in the energy profession networking opportunities and career and leadership development.

-Ms. Fitts is a corporate partner, a member of the Mergers & Acquisitions Group and Co-Chair of the firm’s Energy & Natural Resources Group.
+Ms. Fitts is a corporate partner, and a member of the Corporate and Transactional, M& A and Energy Groups at Schiff Hardin LLP.
 She has extensive experience representing a broad range of clients in the U.S. and globally.
 Her practice focuses on M&A transactions, projects and restructurings, as well as navigating the unique issues presented by joint ventures and other multi-party governance arrangements.

 Ms. Fitts received her B.A. magna cum laude in History and Oriental Studies from the University of Pennsylvania in 1987, where she was elected to Phi Beta Kappa.
 She received her M.A. in East Asian History from the University of Pennsylvania also in 1987 and her J.D. cum laude from Harvard Law School in 1990.
 Ms. Fitts reads and speaks Japanese.